Jean de Noailles, 5th Duke of Noailles

 Jean de Noailles, 5th Duke of Noailles (Jean Louis Paul François; 26 October 1739, Paris – 20 October 1824) was a French nobleman and scientist.

 Early life

 Jean-Louis-Paul-François de Noailles was the son of Catherine de Cossé-Brissac and Louis, 4th duc de Noailles, a Marshal of France in 1775.
-His father was a nephew of Marie Victoire de Noailles, daughter-in-law of Louis XIV of France, and his paternal grandmother, Françoise Charlotte d'Aubigné, was a niece of Madame de Maintenon.
+His father was a nephew of Marie Victoire de Noailles, daughter-in-law of Louis XIV, and his paternal grandmother, Françoise Charlotte d'Aubigné, was a niece of Madame de Maintenon.

 He was in the army for a period.
 However, his eminence as a chemist gained him the election as a member of the Académie des sciences in 1777.
 He was also a Knight of Golden Fleece.

 He became Duc d'Ayen in 1766 on his grandfather's death, and Duc de Noailles on his father's in 1793.
 Having emigrated in 1792, he lived in Switzerland until the Bourbon Restoration in 1814, when he took his seat as a Peer of France.